gsanhueza/ArchScripts/README.md

 # ArchScripts

-Custom-built scripts for auto-installation of Arch Linux.
+Custom-built scripts for (mostly) non-interactive installation of Arch Linux.

 # Relevant information

-The installation script (`arch_install.sh`) uses settings from the `env.sh` file, so you are required to edit it *before* installing the system!
+The installation script (`install.sh`) uses settings from the `env.sh` file, so you are required to edit it *before* installing the system!

 # Script descriptions